eclipse-iceoryx/iceoryx2/integrations/ros2/link-gateway-cli/README.md

-# iox2-gateway-ros2
+# iox2-link-gateway-ros2

 > [!IMPORTANT]
 > The ROS 2 integrations are currently prototypes and require validation in
 > real ROS 2 workflows.
-Only recommended for experiementation in development
+Only recommended for experimentation in development
 > deployments.
 >
 > If encountering issues, create an issue to help us converge to stability.

-CLI running the gateway that bridges iceoryx2 services and ROS 2 topics.
+CLI running the link's gateway between iceoryx2 services and ROS 2 topics.

 ## Coupling to ROS 2 workspaces

-The binary links `rcl` at build time and loads message typesupport libraries at runtime, so a **sourced ROS 2 environment is required both to build and to run it**.
-The built binary belongs to the distribution it was built against; rebuild after switching distributions.
+The crate links `rcl` at build time and loads message typesupport libraries at runtime, so a **sourced ROS 2 environment is required both to build and to run it**.
+A build is tied to the distribution it was built against.
+Rebuild if switching distributions.

 ## Usage